-- outputDir: the output folder of the testsuite.
-The final report will be generated at [outputDir]/[label]/ [reportName].xml, see the testsuiteReportFileProperty and testsuiteReportDirProperty attributes. - harnessScript : the harness script must be an Ant script and it is the script which will be called for each test by the testsuite engine.
-It is called with a basedir located at output location of the current test.
-The testsuite engine will provide to it some properties giving all the informations to start the test: - testsuite.test.name: The output name of the current test in the report.
+The testsuite engine provides the following properties to the harness script giving all the informations to start the test:

+Table 10: harnessScript properties

+Attribute Name Description testsuite. test.name The output name of the current test in the report.
 Default value is the relative path of the test.
 It can be manually set by the user.
-More details on the output name are available in the section Specific Custom Properties. - testsuite.test.path: The current test absolute path in the filesystem. - testsuite.test.properties: The absolute path to the custom properties of the current test (see the property customPropertiesExtension) - testsuite.common.properties: The absolute path to the common properties of all the tests (see the property commonProperties) - testsuite.report.dir : The absolute path to the directory of the final report.
+More details on the output name are available in the section Specific Custom Properties . testsuite. test.path The current test absolute path in the filesystem. testsuite. test. properties The absolute path to the custom properties of the current test (see the property customPropertiesExtension) testsuite. common. properties The absolute path to the common properties of all the tests (see the property commonProperties) testsuite. report.dir The absolute path to the directory of the final report.